-If you are relaying audio through optical audio and video through HDMI, it is possible to use both optical audio and HDMI.
+If you are relaying quality audio through optical audio and video through an HDMI cable, it is possible to use both optical audio and HDMI cable.

-You don’t need to have both HDMI, optical cables.
+You don’t need to have both an HDMI cable and optical cables.
 One connection can be made from your soundbar to the TV.
 You have many options to connect your non-HDMI device to a receiver, and they all work at their best.

 Can optical do Dolby Atmos?

-No optical can do Dolby Atmos.
+No optical cable can do Dolby Atmos or DTS HD Master Audio.
 The cables cannot handle the bandwidth, and the TV will play Atmos content.

-Can you use HDMI, optical at the same time?
+Can you use HDMI, and optical at the same time?

 You can’t use it to transmit audio and optical simultaneously.
-You can, however, have HDMI relaying video and optical handling audio from your receiver.
+You can, however, have HDMI relaying video and optical handling high quality audio from your receiver.

 Soundbars offer a convenient and cost-effective way to upgrade your TV’s audio.
 Two of the most common ways to connect soundbars to TVs are HDMI and optical cables.
-HDMI cables provide richer sound than optical, but may only work with newer TVs.
-Meanwhile, optical cables give you audio that’s almost as good as HDMI but can be played through older TVs.
+HDMI cables provide richer sound than optical but may only work with newer TVs.
+Meanwhile, optical cables give you quality audio almost as good as HDMI but can be played through older TVs.